olebole/irafdoc/doc/language.stty.rst

   <p>
   For example, insertion of the above sequence between any two cursor reads in a recorded interactive graphics session would cause the text
-  <tt>"This is a status line comment"</tt> to be written to the status line,
+  <span style="font-family: monospace;">"This is a status line comment"</span> to be written to the status line,
   with normal execution of the script occurring after a 5 second delay followed by erasure of the status line and exit from status line mode (due to the ctrl/u and rubout inserted as data after the colon cursor read).